knpuniversity/symfony4/knpu/ep3b-doctrine-relations/saving-relations.md

 This is the *beauty* of Doctrine: *we* relate objects in PHP, never worrying about the foreign key columns.
-But of course, when we save, it stores things exactly like we expect.
+But of course, when we save, it stores things exactly like it should.

-Net, let's learn how to *fetch* related data, to get all of the comments for a specific `Article`.
+Next, let's learn how to *fetch* related data, to get all of the comments for a specific `Article`.